ADCAdams/sinatra-final-project/README.md

 # ruby Sinatra Albums

 Welcome to this Ruby Album/User database project!
+This is THE social hub for artists, music lovers, and all their friends.

 Here you can create/edit your own profile and create/edit your own albums!
 You can even view other users and their albums.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Sinatra-Final-Project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation